nginxinc/nginx-ingress-helm-operator/docs/upgrades.md

 Next uninstall the NIC CRD `nginxingresscontrollers.k8s.nginx.org`.
 This will remove any instances of the NginxIngressController, but not any dependent objects (ingresses, VSs, etc).

-Finally, remove the nginx-ingress ingressClass `k delete ingressclass/nginx`.
+Finally, remove the nginx-ingress ingressClass `kubectl delete ingressclass/nginx`.

 ### 3. Install the latest version of the operator